shirtsgroup/physical_validation/docs/_sources/userguide.rst.txt

-This result indicates that using Berendsen thermostat does not only not generate the proper distribution of the kinetic energy, but does also effect on the expected ratio of potential energy distribution at different temperatures.
+This result indicates that using Berendsen thermostat does not only not generate the proper distribution of the kinetic energy, but does also effect the ratio of potential energy distribution at different temperatures.

 There are three possible tests for NPT ensemble, each requiring